uc-ryan2c2/Capstone_project/README.md

 - https://apitracker.io/a/chegg
 - https://apitracker.io/a/quizlet
 - https://apitracker.io/a/coursehero
+- https://www.c-sharpcorner.com/article/dialog-boxes-in-c-sharp/ (This is c# for opeing windows file system)

 # Future things to maybe add
 Build the application interface with C# Visual Studio and have that run Python within the C#